Vet Partners Group Limited

 The Group is committed to making appropriate disclosure of relevant tax issues through the submission of tax returns and in responding to information requests in a timely manner.

-Further, should any inadvertent errors be identified, the Group seeks to amend these as soon as reasonably possible.
+Further, should any inadvertent errors be identified, the Group seeks to amend this as soon as reasonably possible.

 Further information

-If you require any further information, please contact VetPartners at enquiries@vetpartners.co.uk
+If you require any further information, please do not hesitate to contact VetPartners at [email protected]

 Annual Report and Consolidated Financial Statements – 30 June 2023